ShadowPrice1328/ShadowPrice1328/README.md

 ## Hello friends, it's ShadowPrice👋

-### 😶‍🌫️ You may not know me, so below is information about me:
+### 😶‍🌫️ Below is information about me:

+- ☠️ I don't speak with russians
 - 🌱 I'm currently learning C#
 - 🦾 I can't live doing nothing
 - 🤖 I'm phlegmatic and proud of it